False memory: Presuppositions and the misinformation effect

 Regardless of the effect being true or false, the respondent is attempting to conform to the supplied information, because they assume it to be true.

 Loftus's meta-analysis on language manipulation studies suggested the misinformation effect taking hold on the recall process and products of the human memory.
 Even the smallest adjustment in a question, such as the article preceding the supposed memory, could alter the responses.
 For example, having asked someone if they had seen "the" stop sign, rather than "a" stop sign, provided the respondent with a presupposition that there was a stop sign in the scene.
 This presupposition increased the number of people responding that they had indeed seen the stop sign.

 The strength of verbs used in conversation or questioning also has a similar effect on the memory; for example – the words "met", "bumped", "collided", "crashed", or "smashed" would all cause people to remember a car accident at different levels of intensity.
-The words "bumped", "hit", "grabbed", "smacked", or "groped" would all paint a different picture of a person in the memory of an observer of sexual harassment if questioned about it later.
+The words "bumped", "hit", "grabbed", "smacked", or "groped" would each paint a different picture of a person in the memory of an observer of sexual harassment if questioned about it later.
 The stronger the word, the more intense the recreation of the experience in the memory is.
-This in turn could trigger further false memories to better fit the memory created (change how a person looks or how fast a vehicle was moving before a collision).
+This in turn could trigger further false memories to better fit the memory created (e.g. change how a person looks or how fast a vehicle was moving before a collision).

 Word lists

-One can trigger false memories by presenting subjects a continuous list of words.
+One can trigger false memories by presenting subjects with a continuous list of words.
 When subjects were presented with a second version of the list and asked if the words had appeared on the previous list, they found that the subjects did not recognize the list correctly.
 When the words on the two lists were semantically related to each other (e.g., sleep/bed), it was more likely that the subjects did not remember the first list correctly and created false memories (Anisfeld & Knapp, 1963).

 In 1998, Kathleen McDermott and Henry Roediger III conducted a similar experiment.
 Their goal was to intentionally trigger false memories through word lists.
 They presented subjects with lists to study, all containing a large number of words that were semantically related to another word that was not found on the list.
 For example, if the word that they were trying to trigger was "river", the list would contain words such as flow, current, water, stream, bend, etc. They would then take the lists away and ask the subjects to recall the words on the lists.
 Almost every time, the false memory was triggered, and the subjects would end up recalling the target word as part of the list when it was never there.
 McDermott and Roediger even went as far as informing the subjects of the purpose and details of the experiment, and still the subjects would recall the non-listed target word as part of the word list they had studied.